Social Justice and Anti-Racism Resources

 • Just Mercy: A Story of Justice and Redemption by Bryan Stevenson — An idealistic, gifted young lawyer's coming of age, a moving window into the lives of those he has defended, and an inspiring argument for compassion in the pursuit of true justice.

-• The New Jim Crow: Mass Incarceration in the Age of Colorblindness — by Michelle Alexander, winner of numerous prizes, including the prestigious NAACP Image Award; and nearly 250 weeks on the New York Times bestseller list, Alexander makes the argument that "we have not ended racial caste in America; we have merely redesigned it."
+• The New Jim Crow: Mass Incarceration in the Age of Colorblindness — by Michelle Alexander, winner of numerous prizes, including the prestigious NAACP Image Award; this book has also spent nearly 250 weeks on the New York Times bestseller list.
+In it, Alexander makes the argument that "we have not ended racial caste in America; we have merely redesigned it."

 • On the Other Side of Freedom: The Case for Hope by DeRay McKesson — From the internationally recognized civil rights activist/organizer and host of the podcast Pod Save the People, a meditation on resistance, justice, and freedom, and an intimate portrait of a movement from the front lines.